awaitlink/qr-worker/README.md

 # qr-worker

-A simple worker that generates QR codes as SVG images.
+A simple WASM worker that generates QR codes as SVG images.

 ## Query format